Kindergarten

 Students will learn about the seasons, community and patriotism, holiday traditions, President's Day, and Columbus Day.

 Technology has become a constant in our everyday lives.
 We want to make sure that our students are given the foundation to build upon in this technological world.
-During the course of the year, Kindergartners will participate in interactive games that teach mouse skills and problem solving, reading and math games, and a basic introduction to applied digital skills.
-They will also learn the different parts of the computer and about the keys on the keyboard and what they do.
-Kindergarten will also learn the basics of coding.
+During the course of the year, Kindergartners will participate in interactive games that teach mouse skills and problem solving, a basic introduction to applied digital skills, discuss how to be a good digital citizen, interet safety, and basic coding skills.

 Students will learn basic rhythms, pitch variation, dynamics and tempo, singing in groups while blending voices, matching dynamic levels, and responding to cues of a conductor.